hausuresh/mlops-playground/README.md

 ???
 Why we dont using Flask only?

-- On the REAL production, depend on requiremnent some components are considered:
+- On the REAL production, depend on requirement some components are considered:

   - Expriment service: A/B testing
   - CI/CD components: Jenkin & JenkinX